 While it’s easy to find generic packing guides online, I’ve always found it hard to find specific ones because as a traveller I know that every trip is different with special considerations.
-While you won’t be copying what I brought verbatim because you will have your own style of travel as well, the hope is that this’ll give you a good foundation to work off of.
+While you won’t be copying what I brought verbatim because you will have your own style of travel as well, the hope is that this Ethiopia packing list will give you a good foundation to work off of.

-To set the context of what I’m bringing and why, it makes sense to talk about what I’ll be doing in Ethiopia.
+To set the context of what I’m bringing and why, it makes sense to talk about what my trip to Ethiopia included.

 The trip breaks down into two parts – 1) local tribes and 2) trekking.

-- The villages – I didn’t know this before but the tribes of Lower Omo Valley are some of the last remaining villages that are left untouched by the outside world.
+- The villages – The tribes of Lower Omo Valley are some of the last remaining villages that are left untouched by the outside world.

 Like Peru, I faced the same challenges of having to deal with contrasting climates.
-In Omo Valley, things will be hot with temperatures hovering around 30°C (90°F) while the Simien Mountains average 18°C (65°F) with the nighttime temperatures can drop to near freezing.
+In Omo Valley, things were hot with temperatures hovering around 30°C (90°F) while the Simien Mountains were to average 18°C (65°F) with the nighttime temperatures can drop to near freezing.
 So like I said, you kind of need to pack for all sorts of weather conditions.
-The good thing I have going for me is that February and March are in the dry season.
+The good thing I have going for me was that February and March are in Ethiopia’s dry season.